Political stakes high as Beijing responds to virus outbreak | WTOP News

 Shanghai reported 52 more deaths on Thursday, bringing the toll to 337 in its ongoing outbreak.
 Liang Wannian, the head of China’s COVID-19 expert team, told the briefing there have been signs of improvement in Shanghai, but the situation remains serious.
 The city recorded about 15,000 cases on Thursday, accounting for the vast majority nationwide.

 Beijing’s strategy of early testing and isolation appears to be working so far.
-About 200 cases and no deaths have been reported since the outbreak started a week ago, though the daily number of new cases has creeped up to nearly 50.
+As of Friday afternoon, 228 cases and no deaths had been reported since the outbreak started a week ago, though the daily number of new cases has creeped up to nearly 50.

 “I think Beijing can do better than other cities because Beijing is the capital city of China,” said community worker Liu Xuan.
 “And my work is related to virus control and prevention so I feel confident.”